Jonathan Glancey

 Jonathan Glancey, FRIBA is an architectural critic and writer who was the architecture and design editor at The Guardian, a position he held from 1997 to February 2012.
 He previously held the same post at The Independent.
 He also has been involved with the architecture magazines Building Design, Architectural Review, The Architect and Blueprint.
 He is an honorary fellow of the Royal Institute of British Architects, RIBA.

 Following in the footsteps of Ian Nairn he made a series of four films, Outrage Revisited (2010) on the banality of Britain's postwar buildings.

 He is a fan of Le Corbusier.
-Currently he reports on architecture and design for the website BBC Culture.
+Currently he reports on architecture and design for the website BBC Culture, and he has written articles about Andrea Palladio, the noted Renaissance architect active chiefly in Venice, whose classically influenced style became known as 'Palladianism'.

 Education

-Glancey attended St Benedict's School in Ealing, London and studied Philosophy, Politics and Economics at Magdalen College, Oxford.
+Glancey attended St Benedict's School in Ealing, West London and read Philosophy, Politics and Economics at Magdalen College, Oxford.